-Remember to always use default(none) in pragma omp parallel directives, as well as include the appropriate compilation flags.
+Remember to always use default(none) in pragma omp parallel directives.

 You can start with the often-used approach of having a different seed for the random number generator of each thread, but this will break reproducibility across different number of threads.